boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 ### Range with Needle

-This is used to display the actual value by coloring the region and set the needle pointer up to the actual value in Radial Gauge.
+Display the actual value by coloring the region and set the needle pointer up to the actual value in the Radial Gauge.

 ![Range Needle Pointer](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/rangeneedle-settings.png)